GEOMBOC/QUASI_STABLE/README.md

 This method generates a csv file with the following structure:

 El método debe generar un archivo con el resultado del análisis, en la ruta dada.
 El formato de este archivo debe ser CSV.
 Cada fila debe tener la siguiente estructura:
-<ID>, <OBJECT_TYPE>, <TIME>, <COORDINATES_TEXT>
+ID, OBJECT_TYPE, TIME, COORDINATES_TEXT
-- <ID> := “ID of the object found”
+- ID := “ID of the object found”
-- <OBJECT_TYPE> := “Type of object found: VEHICULO, CONSTRUCCIÓN, VIA, OTROS“
+- OBJECT_TYPE := “Type of object found: VEHICULO, CONSTRUCCIÓN, VIA, OTROS“
-- <TIME> := ”Time of object found: HH:MM:SS (hora militar)”
+- TIME := ”Time of object found: HH:MM:SS (hora militar)”
-- <COORDINATES_TEXT> := ”Coordinate text found in the video when the object was found”
+- COORDINATES_TEXT := ”Coordinate text found in the video when the object was found”

-## EasyOCR

-We implement easyocr library to extract dates, times and coordinates shown in the surveillance video.
-We have applied a pre-processing to the frame that acts as argument to the functions, thereby reducing the computational complexity of the model.

-NOTE: Class-based approach, do not forget to call the proper instance functions before obtaining relevant parameters.

 ## NER

 We used the pre-configured spacy library in order to obtain an effective NER model.
 In order to train the model, we labelled adequate and clean news samples containing relevant entities that are then shown to the user via a JSON file.